arista-netdevops-community/atd-avd/DEMO.md

 ## 9. Validate the fabric state

-Once deployed, it's possible to validate the fabric state using a set of generated tests by using the AVD `eos_validate_state` role.
+Once deployed, it's possible to validate the fabric state using a set of generated tests using the AVD `eos_validate_state` role.
 The reports are stored in the `atd-inventory/reports` folder.

 - Run the `atd-validate-states.yml` playbook